European-Cyclists-Federation/European-Cyclists-Federation.github.io/README.md

 ## Ratio of segregated cycle infrastructure to main roads

 > **Note**
 > <div style="text-align: justify">The ratio of segregated cycle infrastructure to main roads, is an indicator of road coverage by cycle infrastructure.
 The segregated cycle infrastructure considered are: cycle tracks, shared pedestrians (cycle and pedestrian paths) and cycle lanes.
-While the road newtork was calculated by integrating highways labeled as "motorway", "trunk", "primary", "secondary", "tertiary", "motorway_link", "trunk_link", "primary_link", "secondary_link", "tertiary_link" in OSM.
+While the road newtork was calculated by integrating highways labeled as motorway, trunk, primary, secondary, tertiary, motorway link, trunk link, primary link, secondary link, tertiary link in OSM.
 Please visit our methodology section to obtain more insights on the data processing. </div>
 <br>

 <iframe src="https://european-cyclists-federation.github.io/Images/Ratio Segregated Cycle Infrastructure.html" height="400" width="800" name="iframe_a" title="Iframe Example"></iframe>